LiskArchive/lips/proposals/lip-define_state_and_state_transition_of_token_module.md

 #### recover

-This function is called by the interoperability module whenever [state recovery transaction][recovery-LIP] for the Token module is executed.
+This function is called by the interoperability module whenever [state recovery transaction][research:sidechain-recovery] for the Token module is executed.
 The amount of native tokens stored in the terminated chain can therefore be credited again to the user on the native chain.
 It should not be called by any other module.

 #### Use of Protocol Logics by Other Modules